-At Komando.com, we love to help you make money.
-Keep reading for 20 ways that you can make money right now - don't skip No. 5!
+If you move fast enough, you could earn some extra cash for the holidays.
+And at Komando.com, we love to help you make money so keep reading for 20 ways you can make money right now - don't skip No. 5!

 You have the time and, with some equipment like earphones, you can start transcribing for money.
 The best part about transcribing, like other jobs listed here, is that you can do it from home on your schedule.